ladas-larry/RunJS/README.md

 ##How to use it

+Go to index.html or [http://dharmoslap.github.io/RunJS/](http://dharmoslap.github.io/RunJS/).

-Just drop open index.html and drop .js file to the browser window.
+Then just drop a .js file to the browser window.